vivaria/edisonrul.ing/docs/source/cards/n/numinous-healer.md

 ### Card Rulings

-●You can't activate Numinous Healer when you pay a cost.
+*   You can't activate Numinous Healer when you pay a cost.
 You can only activate it when you receive Battle Damage or damage from an effect.